 A significant project in terms of size and scope, the Pentagon renovation covered four million square feet and included the full decommissioning, demolition, and replacement of all mechanical and plumbing systems within Wedges 2–5.

-During this project centered around the main nerve center of our nation’s military, Southland faced several unique challenges.
+During this project that was centered around the main nerve center of our nation's military, our team faced several unique challenges.
 The first involved the building itself, which featured a low floor-to-floor height that made any system relying on air delivery through ducts difficult to fit.
-Second, all renovation work had to be completed while the building remained occupied, with no impact on the building tenants.
+Second, all renovation work had to be completed while the building remained occupied with no impact on the building tenants.
 Additionally, Pentagon officials wanted LEED certification for the project, requiring specific environmental, indoor and outdoor ventilation and energy efficiency elements to be incorporated.

-A collaborative approach and creative thinking enabled Southland to deliver a distinctive and appropriate system for the Pentagon, successfully modernizing the existing structure without impact to the tenants.
-In 2011, this project received the National Best Overall - Rehabilitation/Renovation/Restoration award from the Design Build Institute of America.
+A collaborative approach and creative thinking enabled Southland to deliver a distinctive and appropriate system for the Pentagon, successfully modernizing the existing 4,300,000 square foot structure without impact to the tenants.